vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/barcode_nomenclature.rst

 following barcode 2112345015002.
 If you scan this barcode in your POS or when receiving products in your barcode application, Odoo will automatically create a new line for the Pasta product for a quantity of 1.5 Kg.
-For the point of sale, a price depending on the quantity will also be computed.
+For the Điểm bán hàng, a price depending on the quantity will also be computed.

 .. image:: barcode_nomenclature/barcode_nomenclature_04.png